 People actually get hurt and even die while visiting these places, so please take them seriously.
 This is from the park's website:

 Water in hot springs can cause severe or fatal burns, and scalding water underlies most of the thin, breakable crust around hot springs.

-  Swimming or soaking in hot springs is prohibited.
-More than 20 people have died from burns suffered after they entered or fell into Yellowstone’s hot springs.
+- Swimming or soaking in hot springs is prohibited.
+Over 20 people have died from burns suffered after entering or falling into Yellowstone’s hot springs.

-  Toxic gases may accumulate to dangerous levels in some hydrothermal areas.
-If you begin to feel sick while exploring one of our geyser basins, leave the area immediately.
+- Toxic gases may accumulate to dangerous levels in some hydrothermal areas.
+If you feel sick while exploring one of our geyser basins, leave the area immediately.

 4. Hayden Valley